mZaiam/mZaiam/README.md

 Hi, my name is Matheus, but you could also call me Zaia.
 I'm from Brazil, and I'm currently graduating in Science and Technology at ILUM School of Science, institution linked to CNPEM.
+I'm a math enthusiast, and I'm really interested in Data Science in general (Machine Learning, Deep Learning, ...), using Python to develop my projects.